 Examine your motives.
 Are you only writing something a certain way because you think you “should”?
 Are you acting on advice you received but didn’t like?

 The real issue is that writing that comes from a “should” place is not likely to sell.
-I talk about this in my “Should I write according to trends?” post.
+I talk about this in my post about children’s book writing trends.
 Because if you’re not having fun, and if you don’t have the passion for the project, that will eventually show on the page, no matter how good you are.

 If you’re slogging through it, imagine how un-fun it’ll be to read.
 (This, by the way, is the issue with most synopses.
-Writers hate writing them, and it shows.)
+It falls under the category of classic writer problems, because writers hate writing them–and it shows.)

-Step away from the word processor and do some freewriting, or daydreaming.
+Do some freewriting or daydreaming.
 Try to reconnect with what inspired you about the story in the first place.
 Did you start with an idea and then lose it during the writing process?
 Were you forced to make cuts or changes that you didn’t agree with, deep down, in order to please someone else?

 This rut often happens when we get away from our vision and away from ourselves.
 The lesson?
 Just because you feel like you should be good at something or you want to be good at something, try to develop your authentic writer self.
 What do they want to do?
 What excites them?
 Start–or very likely, get back to–there.